jannikmi/multivar_horner/paper/paper.md

 Polynomials are a central concept in math and find application a wide range of fields.
-Representing as well as evaluating (multivariate) polynomials in a computationally efficient way is relevant in many applications [@LeeFactorization2013; @leiserson2010efficient, @Hecht1; @Hecht2]
+Thereby, one often asks for numerically stable and efficient evaluation schemes, which mostly rely on compact representations of (multivariate) polynomials [@LeeFactorization2013; @leiserson2010efficient; @Hecht1].

 The `multivar_horner` Python package implements a multivariate Horner scheme ("Horner's method", "Horner's rule") [@horner1819xxi] and thereby allows computing Horner factorisations of multivariate polynomials.
 Compared to the canonical form of polynomials this representation offers some important advantages.
 The Horner factorisation is more compact in the sense that it requires less mathematical operations in order to evaluate the polynomial (cf. \autoref{fig:num_ops_growth}).
-Because of this, evaluating a multivariate polynomial in Horner factorisation is faster and more numerically stable [@pena2000multivariate; @pena2000multivariate2; @greedyHorner] (cf. \autoref{fig:num_err_growth}).
+Consequently, evaluating a multivariate polynomial in Horner factorisation is faster and numerically more stable [@pena2000multivariate; @pena2000multivariate2; @greedyHorner] (cf. \autoref{fig:num_err_growth}).
-These advantages come at the cost of initial computational effort required to find the factorisation.
+These advantages come at the cost of an initial computational effort required to find the factorisation.

 Accordingly the package presented here can be helpful always when (multivariate) polynomials have to be evaluated efficiently, the numerical error has to be small or a compact representation of the polynomial is required.